 Pacific Heights is where to stay in San Francisco if you want to feel like a local.
 It offers an amazing mix of shopping, restaurants, and green spaces.

-The neighborhood is centrally located and within walking distance of some of San Francisco’s top attractions and hottest neighborhoods, as well, so you won’t be missing out on anything if you stay here.
+The neighborhood is centrally located and within walking distance of some of San Francisco’s top attractions and hottest neighborhoods, so you won’t miss out on anything if you stay here.
 These are some of the best accommodation options in Pacific Heights:

 - Best Budget Hotel in Pacific Heights – Pacific Heights Inn – This no-frills hotel offers basic traditional hotel rooms that include wi-fi and parking.
 The hotel has a tour desk that can assist you with planning your Bay Area vacation.

 - Best Mid-Range Hotel in Pacific Heights – The Laurel Inn – The bright and airy Laurel Inn features bright rooms and Instagram-worthy decor.
-It’s close to all of Pacific Height’s greatest attractions and is pet-friendly.
+It’s pet-friendly and close to Pacific Height’s greatest attractions.

 - Best Luxury Hotel in Pacific Heights – Hotel Drisco – The historic Hotel Drisco was built in 1903 and features some of the most breathtaking architectural elements in the area.
 The hotel offers all guests a free gourmet breakfast and free evening wine and cheese with small bites daily.